 - Punching out later than authorized

 - Failing to punch out for unpaid breaks and meals

 A unified HR system has many options for time tracking.
 Workers can clock in with a web clock or hardware clock.
 Depending on the type of time clock, employees can buddy punch by sharing their system pass codes, swipe cards, or fobs.

-Sync your HRMS with a biometric time clock.
-It requires a biological identifier so employees can’t clock in for each other.
+Sync your HRMS with a scanning time clock.
+It requires a biological identifier, such as a facial or finger scan, so employees can’t clock in for each other.